CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

    ![](media/restore-direct-3.png "Confirm")

-1. Now you can switch back to Azure Data Studio.
+1. You can now switch back to Azure Data Studio.

 1. Then, right-click on the **arcsql-direct** SQL Managed Instance Server under CONNECTIONS tab on the top left of the Azure Data Studio and click on **Refresh**.

    ![](media/restore-direct-4.png "Confirm")

-1. Now, expand your SQL Managed Instance server if not already by clicking on the arrow icon on the left of the IP Address, then expand Databases and verify that **AdventureWorks2019** Database is listed there.
+1. Now expand your SQL Managed Instance server if not already by clicking on the arrow icon on the left of the IP Address, then expand Databases and verify that the **AdventureWorks2019** database is listed there.

    ![](media/restore-direct-5.png "Confirm")